samueltatapudi-dev/Alerts-Tracker/README.md

 The server listens on http://127.0.0.1:5000 with `debug=True`.
 The first start creates `instance/tasks.db` and the new `user_group` tables automatically.

+### Authentication & Security

+- Set `ADMIN_USERNAME` and `ADMIN_PASSWORD` in `.env`; the admin dashboard and write APIs challenge with HTTP Basic auth using these credentials.
+- `SECRET_KEY` is mandatory.
+The app refuses to boot if it is not provided.
+- User dashboards now require signed tokens.
+Always share the complete link generated in the admin UI -- removing the `token` query parameter will return HTTP 403.
+- Task and status updates sent from the user dashboard include the same token; disabling or altering it will block updates.

 ### SMTP Quick Options

 | Scenario | Settings |